jcuna/roomanize/README.md

 # Roomanize

-* Create pg dir inside api/db dir for dev.
-Make sur eno .DS_Store or hidden files are inside.
+* Create `db` dir inside api dir for dev.
+Make sur no .DS_Store or hidden files are inside.
+It must be empty